Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

-\begin{lem} Let $W=\overline{C}\cap\overline{C'}$ be a wall of Type 0 and consider the exact sequence on the unstable locus $D_W$ as in (\ref{exact1}).
-Then, for each connected component $D\subset D_W$, exactly one of the following two situations occurs:\\ (1) Either $\mcl{S}$ or $\mcl{Q}$ parametrizes mutually isomorphic $\C[V]$-modules on $D$.\\ (2) $D$ is a product of two curves $C_1, C_2$ where each $C_i$ is a tree of rational curves of Dynkin type, that is, $C_i$ is isomorphic to the (reduced) exceptional locus of the minimal resolution of an ADE surface singularity. \end{lem}
+\begin{lem} For each connected component $D\subset D_W$, exactly one of the following two situations occurs:\\ (1) Either $\mcl{S}|_D$ or $\mcl{Q}|_D$ parametrizes rigid $\C[V]$-modules.\\ (2) $D$ is a product of two curves $C_1, C_2$ where each $C_i$ is a tree of rational curves of Dynkin type, that is, $C_i$ is isomorphic to the (reduced) exceptional locus of the minimal resolution of an ADE surface singularity. \end{lem}